 We continue to focus on subscription and other recurring revenue arrangements and continue to generate revenue from the renewals of subscription licenses sold in prior years.
 Any of our pricing models (capacity, instance based, etc.) can be sold via a subscription arrangement.
 In these arrangements, the customer has the right to use the software over a designated period of time.
 The capacity of the license is fixed and the customer has made an unconditional commitment to pay.
 Software revenue in these arrangements is generally recognized when the software is delivered.
 During the fiscal year ended March 31, 2023, approximately 79% of software license revenue was sold under a subscription model.
-Software license revenue sold under a subscription model.
-Software license revenue sold under a subscription model March 31, 2022 and 2021, respectively.
+Software license revenue sold under a subscription model was 69% and 59% in the fiscal years ended March 31, 2022 and 2021, respectively.
 We also sell to some customers, primarily managed service providers, via utility, or pay-as-you-go models.
 In these arrangements, there is no minimum commitment and actual usage is regularly measured and billed.
 Revenue in these utility arrangements is recognized as the software is used.